These functions work the same as purrr::modify() functions, but

 Warning: The

-argument will be deprecated and removed in a future version of furrr in favor of using the more robust progressr package.- .at
+.progressargument will be deprecated and removed in a future version of furrr in favor of using the more robust progressr package.- .at

-package is installed, you can usevars()
+: if the tidyselect package is installed, you can use

-helpers to select elements.- .p
+vars()and tidyselect helpers to select elements.- .p

 A single predicate function, a formula describing such a predicate function, or a logical vector of the same length as